Whole30 Spicy Shrimp Guacamole Crisps

-Oh boy are these delicious, and you don’t have to be gluten-free or paleo to enjoy them!
-The wonderful thing about this dish is, it’s both!
+Oh boy are these delicious, and you don’t have to be Whole30 to enjoy them!
+The wonderful thing about this dish is, it IS!
 It’s also nice because you can do much of this ahead and assemble at the end.

 We’ve played around with the recipe and found that 1/2 inch thick is the perfect size for the sweet potato crisp to hold the shrimp and guacamole.